-The Cooling Cities National Forum, to be hosted by the CRCLCL’s UNSW Node, is targeted at senior government and industry representatives and will look at evidence-based decision-making in urban microclimate mitigation, which can help cool our cities and therefore reduce energy consumption and carbon emissions.
+The Cooling Cities National Forum, hosted by the CRCLCL’s UNSW Node, was targeted at senior government and industry representatives and looked at evidence-based decision-making in urban microclimate mitigation, which can help cool our cities and therefore reduce energy consumption and carbon emissions.

 - Address the urgent issues related to urban heat islands and extreme heat events in Australia.

 - Foster discussion on evidence-based decision-making in urban microclimate mitigation.